angeladowns/myhellowebapp/README.md

 Chapter 11 ends with a challenge to figure out how to add the ability for logged in users to change or update their password using the password_change templates created in Chapter 10.
 Even though I knew the answer, I did not trust myself and spent too much time over-thinking it.
 Don't be like me.
 Create the urls, add the link, and move on.

 #### Chapter 13: Quick Hits
 After running `pip freeze`, I noticed `wsgiref==0.1.2` was not listed.
 According to [this post](http://discuss.hellowebapp.com/t/missing-wsgiref-0-1-2-when-i-pip-freeze/32), it is installed automatically with Python and is not needed in the requirements.txt file.

+#### Chapter 14: Deploying Your Web App
+If you already have apps on Heroku, you can skip ahead to "Installing a few extra packages."
+And, a word of caution, make sure you are in the myhellowebapp directory before running `heroku create`.